 Roads & Accommodations in Autumn

 Many Yellowstone facilities start to close in September already and gradually close down by the end of October.
-Most campgrounds close by the third week of September and many lodges close soon after that.
+Most campgrounds close by the third week of September and many Yellowstone lodges close soon after that.
 If you are visiting Yellowstone in October, check hotels in the towns near Yellowstone.

 Some roads close as early as mid-October.
 By the first week of November, most Yellowstone roads close for the winter season.

 The weather in Yellowstone during autumn months is very unpredictable and can vary a lot from one day to another.
 You can expect temperatures anywhere between 20 and 65 °F (-6 to 18 °C) – a huge difference, isn’t it!
 Also, as the days get shorter, it gets colder even quicker when the sun goes down.